 - What Can I Buy on Amazon Fresh?

 - Pros and Cons of Amazon Fresh Grocery Delivery

 What Is Amazon Fresh?

 The Amazon Fresh grocery service is one of several grocery delivery services owned by Amazon.
 It works primarily with Whole Foods Market.
-If you’re outside the United States, Amazon Fresh is also available with other grocery chains.
+If you’re outside the United States, Amazon Fresh is also available through other grocery chains.

-Amazon Fresh has historically been available only in select cities, but more on that later.
+Amazon Fresh has historically been available only in select cities but more on that later.

 Who Can Use Amazon Fresh?